ClariceBoldDev/M1-JavelinPolishers/README.md

   Part of my research was to find out which fonts were best for accessibility and the following came up: Tahoma, Calibri, Helvetica, Arial, Verdana & Times New Roman.
   Slab Serif fonts including Arvo, Museo Slab, and Rockwell were accessible but for headings rather than body text.

+  During testing, I decided to switch out my fonts for Oswald and Roboto after asking family and friends, they found these more user friendly.

 ## **Imagery**

 - Hero Image: Photo by Timothy Dykes on Unsplash [Timothy Dykes](https://unsplash.com/@timothycdykes)